Corin Braga: Noctambulii

 In 1992, Braga published the first book in the series Noctambulii, which translates to Night-Walkers, indicating the oneiric tone of the novels.
 The plot of all the novels is not dictated by logic, but by magic and dreaming.
 The first book, Claustrofobul tells the story of Anir Margus, a young geologist, who is entrusted with the job of stopping water deep in the layers of soil from flooding a town named Clusium.
 Anir manages to send the rising water into deeper layers of the soil, and he is elected ruler of the town, replacing Holom, the former president.
 However, the absorption of the water provokes a hole in the ground, crumbling of buildings and landslides.
 Through the manipulation of Holom, Anir is removed by a public upheaval and executed in a fountain monument.
 A sequel to the Claustrofobul, entitled Hidra, was published in 1996.
 Hidra tells the story of Adela Vlaia, Anir's fiancé, who after his execution throws herself in the water monument.
 However, instead of dying, she dives into another underground world, parallel to Clusium.
 She travels across this world to find Anir and while doing so, she lives her life in reverse order.

 The third book in the series, Luiza Textoris, was published in 2012.
 Luiza Textoris reverses the perspective of the first two novels.
-The main character of the story, Luiza, is a teenage girl who dreams so much that she begins to loose the sense of reality and starts living psychotic delirium episodes.
+The main character of the story, Luiza, is a teenage girl who dreams so much that she begins to lose the sense of reality and starts living psychotic delirium episodes.
 In order to help her, her boyfriend, Fulviu Friator, who practices yoga and meditation, teaches her how to create a dream-double, an alternative personality emerging in dreams in order to relieve the original of experiencing traumatic nocturnal episodes.
 Luiza and Fulviu start dreaming together.
 In the dream world, Anir and Adela, the characters of the first two novels, appear to be the dream doubles of Luiza and Fulviu, which connects the story of the four.
 In a review about Luiza Textoris, Echinox Magazine wrote that "although, in a first reading, the novel is overcrowded and confused, and some events seem to be not logically linked or difficult to justify, it must always be remembered that we are dealing with a well-built oniric novel; not everything has to make sense from the beginning and the overall atmosphere that it has to leave is that of a dream, of a logic behind the usual logic."